Windsloe Mansion

-Windsloe Mansion is a text adventure published by Adventure of the Month Club for the Apple II, Atari 8-bit family, and TRS-80.
+Windsloe Mansion is a text adventure published by Adventure of the Month Club for the Apple II, Atari 8-bit computers, and TRS-80.
 It was the January 1982 Adventure of the Month.

 Contents

 Windsloe Mansion is a text adventure in which the player needs to rescue the Pumpkin Man from the haunted house where he is being held captive.

 Reception

 Bruce Campbell reviewed Windsloe Mansion in The Space Gamer No. 61.
 Campbell commented that "Windsloe Mansion is a loser."